samanthangsy/codewords/Weekly Diary/02/readme.md

 ### SIMS x HOUSE OF LEAVES

-Last week Kristine, Na and I formed our group and this week we have 2 new members, Un Ian and Millie.
+Kristine, Na and I formed our group last week and this week we have 2 new members joining us, Un Ian and Millie.
 Together, we have decided to take on the 7th passage of The Navidson Record for Assignment 2.
 What we will do this week is to have a read and get together on Teams before lesson 3, to share our thoughts and what's striking about the text to us.

 ### LINKS TO LOOK AT
 [Phase typeface](https://www.eliashanzer.com/phase/)